Amrit Sagar

 Amrit Sagar is a director, producer and writer who works in the Hindi movie industry (Bollywood).
-He produced and directed his first feature film 1971 in 2007, which won National Film Award for Best Feature Film in Hindi.
+He produced and directed his first feature film, 1971, in 2007, which won the National Film Award for Best Feature Film in Hindi.

 Personal life

-He is the grandson of filmmaker Ramanand Sagar and son of producer Moti Sagar.
+He is the grandson of the filmmaker Ramanand Sagar and son of the producer Moti Sagar.
 He studied film-making at California College of Arts where he won the Wood Malcom award for writing.